rob-blackbourn/dotnet-websockets/README.md

 * Connection Handshake
 * Messages

 The connection handshake takes a web request and attempts to negotiate a websocket connection.
 This statement suggests a more complicated workflow than actually exists.
 What happens here is the client sends a standard "GET" web request with some headers that indicate a websocket is requested.
-If the server supports websockets a response is sent, and all subsequent communication uses the websocket protocol.
+If the server supports websockets an appropriate response is sent, and all subsequent communication uses the websocket protocol.

 ### Data Messages